 Study the bond between humankind and nature with an environmental geography bachelor’s degree from the University of Wisconsin-Eau Claire.
 Here you’ll find yourself surrounded by highly motivated and enthusiastic people just like you: curious about the earth and how humans connect to it.

 Environmental geography is meant to be experienced — and UW-Eau Claire’s geography department helps you do just that.
 We offer students direct access to state-of-the-art technology typically not available to undergraduate students.
 You’ll also learn from engaged faculty, who know you by name and are excited to mentor you.

 Through field experience, internships and collaborative research, your skillset and resume will grow quickly.
-And faculty-led immersion trips, our National Student Exchange Program and study abroad opportunities offer life-changing, experiential learning.
+And faculty-led immersion experiences, our National Student Exchange program and study abroad opportunities offer life-changing, experiential learning.
 Previous students have traveled to places like the Sierra Nevada Mountains, Ecuador, Hawaii and Turkey — exploring new environments, cultures and ways of living.

 No matter your passion, UW-Eau Claire will provide you with the tools, knowledge and resources needed to choose your direction and make an immediate, positive impact in today's world.

 There are currently thousands of dollars in scholarships available for students seeking a geography degree from UW-Eau Claire.
 For those studying environmental geography specifically, we offer scholarships like the Kerlin and Ethel Seitz Scholarship.
 This $2,250 award is given to two outstanding environmental geography majors exploring topics in land management, conservation of resources and environmental problems.

 Learn more about additional scholarships and resources available to you by checking out our scholarships page.

 Financial aid at UW-Eau Claire